AI Outreach Automation

 https://mail.google.com/

-→ Full access (equivalent to password)
+→ Full access (equivalent to a password)

 Outlook OAuth scopes: